ginny-ulichney/ginny-ulichney.github.io/_portfolio/portfolio-16.md

 ---
-title: "Basic Text Analysis in R WAIAI tutorial"
+title: "Basic Text Analysis in R tutorial (WAIAI)"
 excerpt: "Tutorial on how to clean data and run basic text analyses in R created for the Wharton AI and Analytics Initiative."
 collection: portfolio
 ---